-Up until my first child, I had never heard of a peri bottle.
+Up until my first child, I had never heard of the best peri bottles.
 But since being introduced to this water squirting miracle I would never go back.
 If you are uncomfortably sitting there because you have vaginal tearing, cysts, hemorrhoids, itching, swelling or just feeling darn tender – a peri bottle is the answer to your prayers.

 I honestly don’t know why it isn’t more talked about- Unless you are having a caesarean, your baby is absolutely going to destroy your lady bits.
 There is going to be stretching.
 There is going to be tearing.
 And you will be tender down there for days after giving birth, if not weeks.

 Birth is beautiful.
 But there is no denying it leaves your body in a mess.
 As a new mom, this is something I was completely unprepared for.

 I still remember my first trip to the bathroom and screaming in agony as I patted myself down with toilet paper.
 My baby cannon was so sensitive that using ultra-plush toilet paper felt like a belt-sander.

 Then on the advice of my neighbor, who had already pushed out four kids, I went out and purchased a peri bottle.
 And it was the postpartum miracle that my beef curtains needed.